 - The number of individuals who are financially dependent upon you

-- The amount of death benefits payable from Social Security and from an employer-sponsored life insurance plan
+- The amount of death benefits payable from Social Security and an employer-sponsored life insurance plan

 - Whether any special life insurance needs exist (e.g., mortgage repayment, education fund, estate planning need, etc.)

 Calculating the correct amount of life insurance to buy is not as simple as it appears.
+As independent agents, we are unbiased advisors who help you avoid buying too much, show you appropriate optional coverages for your need, and recommend a company that best serves your interests.
 We recommend contacting us for help determining the right amount of coverage.
-As independent agents, we are unbiased advisors that will help you avoid buying too much, show you appropriate optional coverages for your need and recommend a company that will best serve your interests.

-In certain circumstances, it may be advisable to purchase life insurance on children; generally, however, such purchases should not be made in lieu of purchasing appropriate amounts of life insurance on the family breadwinner(s).
+In certain circumstances, it may be advisable to purchase life insurance for children; generally, however, such purchases should not be made instead of purchasing appropriate amounts of life insurance for the family breadwinner(s).

-It is of utmost importance that the income-earning capacity of the primary breadwinner be fully protected, if possible, through the purchase of the required amount of life insurance.
-This should be done before contemplating the purchase of life insurance on children or on a non-wage-earning spouse.
-Life insurance on a non-wage-earning spouse is often recommended for the purpose of paying for household services lost due to this individual's death.
-In a dual-earning household, it is important to protect the income earning capacity of both spouses.
+It is of utmost importance that the income-earning capacity of the primary breadwinner is fully protected, if possible, by purchasing the required amount of life insurance.
+This should be done before contemplating the purchase of life insurance for children or on a non-wage-earning spouse.
+Life insurance on a non-wage-earning spouse is often recommended to pay for household services lost due to this individual's death.
+In a dual-earning household, it is essential to protect the income-earning capacity of both spouses.

-This is a difficult question — one whose answer will vary depending on your personal circumstances.
+This is a difficult question, and the answer will vary depending on your circumstances.

 First, recognize that in any life insurance purchasing decision, two questions must be answered:

-The first question should always be resolved first.
-For example, the amount of life insurance that you need may be so large that the only way you can be afford is through the purchase of term insurance, since term insurance has a lower premium.
+First, decide how much coverage you need.
+For example, the amount of life insurance you need may be so large that you can only afford it by purchasing term insurance since term insurance has a lower premium.

-If your ability to pay life insurance premiums is such that you can afford the desired amount of life insurance under either type of policy, it is then appropriate to consider the second question — what type of policy to buy.
+Suppose your ability to pay life insurance premiums is such that you can afford the desired life insurance under either type of policy.
+In that case, it is then appropriate to consider the second question — what kind of policy to buy?
 Important factors affecting this decision include your income tax bracket, whether the need for life insurance is short-term or long-term (e.g., 20 years or longer), and the rate of return on alternative investments possessing similar risk.

 The face amount under mortgage protection term insurance decreases over time, consistent with the projected annual decreases in the outstanding balance of a mortgage loan.
-Mortgage protection policies are generally available to cover a range of mortgage repayment periods, e.g., 15, 20, 25 or 30 years.
 Although the face amount decreases over time, the premium usually remains the same.
 Further, the premium payment period often is shorter than the maximum period of insurance coverage — for example, a 20-year mortgage protection policy might require that level premiums be paid over the first 17 years.
+Mortgage protection policies generally cover a range of mortgage repayment periods, e.g., 15, 20, 25, or 30 years.

 Yes.
-An existing policy, either term or cash-value life insurance, can be used for many purposes, including paying off an outstanding mortgage loan balance in the event of the insured's death.
-Although a lender may offer a mortgage protection term policy to you, the lender rarely requires it.
+An existing term or cash-value insurance policy can be used for many purposes, including paying off an outstanding mortgage loan balance in the event of the insured's death.
+Although a lender may offer you a mortgage protection term policy, the lender rarely requires it.

-Credit life insurance is frequently recommended in conjunction with the taking out of an installment loan when purchasing expensive appliances or a new car, or for debt consolidation.
+Credit life insurance is frequently recommended with an installment loan when purchasing expensive appliances, a new car, or debt consolidation.
 Is credit life insurance a good buy?

 Credit life insurance is frequently more expensive than traditional term life insurance.
-Further, if you already own a sufficient amount of life insurance to cover your financial needs, including debt repayment, the purchase of credit life insurance is normally not advisable due to its relatively high cost.
-Top
+Further, if you already own a sufficient amount of life insurance to cover your financial needs, including debt repayment, purchasing credit life insurance is usually not advisable due to its relatively high cost.

-A: A renters policy provides named perils coverage.
-This means that the policy only pays when your property is damaged or destroyed by any of the ways specifically described in the policy.
+A renters policy provides named perils coverage.
+For a renter, the policy only pays when your property is damaged or destroyed in any of the described ways.
 These usually include: